 Following graduation cum laude from Boston College Law School in 1984, David accepted a job with the Washington, DC office of a large national law firm, but deferred for a year to go to the Deep South to pursue his long-held interest in civil rights litigation, at the suggestion of his mentor, U.S. Court of Appeals Judge A. Leon Higginbotham, Jr., David served for a year as a law clerk to the Honorable Truman M. Hobbs, Chief Judge of the United States District Court for the Middle District of Alabama, who had been Alabama’s preeminent trial lawyer for a generation prior to taking the bench.
 Through the clerkship, David’s desire to pursue a career as a trial lawyer grew tremendously.
 Instead of returning to Washington and a large law firm setting after the year, David asked the firm for a release from his commitment and opened the Law Office of David I. Schoen in Montgomery, Alabama and immediately began trying cases and arguing appeals in cases in both state and federal courts.

-In 1995, David was honored by the American Bar Association with its National Pro Bono Publico award.
+In 1995, David was honored by the American Bar Association, and as a judge for mock trial competitions at Faulkner University Law School.
 In bestowing this prestigious award on David, the American Bar Association reported that the various federal judges its Committee had interviewed during the award evaluation period had credited David with accomplishing more through his litigation than any lawyer of this era to positively change the face of public institutions in the South.
 Those institutions include public schools, foster care, prisons, jails, indigent defense systems, voting rights, fair housing, and more.